ibi-group/IBI.WZDx/README.md

 ## Versioning

-The package uses [Semantic Versioning](https://semver.org/) in a MAJOR.MINOR.PATCH format.
+The package is versioned in a X.Y.Z format.

-The MAJOR and MINOR version numbers correspond to the MAJOR and MINOR version numbers of the [WZDx specification](https://github.com/usdot-jpo-ode/wzdx) that it conforms to.
+The X and Y version numbers correspond to the MAJOR and MINOR version numbers of the [WZDx specification](https://github.com/usdot-jpo-ode/wzdx) that it conforms to.

-The PATCH version number is incremented as changes are made to the library that are unrelated to progress of WZDx.
+The Z version number is incremented as changes are made to the library that are unrelated to progress of WZDx.
+It does not use Semantic Versioning.
+An increment of Z could be a breaking change.

 ## Tests